This comes as part of a global trend of increasing religious harassment, particularly for Muslims in Europe.

 Clark said religious persecution is deeply harmful because it can destabilize a country through increased violence and social hostilities.
 Religious freedom, on the other hand, is correlated with increased political and civil rights, economic growth and education for women and reduced amount of GDP spent on military and other social goods, Clark said.

-Pastor Russ Robinson of Provo’s First Baptist Church said he feels Christian marginalization in the United States is correlated with the rise of secularism in American society.
+Pastor Russ Robinson of Provo’s First Baptist Church said he feels Christian marginalization in the United States is connected to the rise of secularism in American society.

 “I think the fact that our nation is becoming increasingly secular and secular progressive overall, also very pluralistic, relativistic in their worldview, is ultimately where the marginalization comes,” Robinson said.